stocky37/bookinfo-pipelines/README.md

 - I don't really see the point of triggerbindings, don't we already map vars in triggertemplate?
   - Maybe the templates are meant to be more reusable?
 Can't really see it though.

+- Could you use the commits[] array in the webhook to trigger different pipelines depending on which files changed?

 ## General Pipelines